n3rdopolis/rebeccablackos/README.txt

                                         mode setting is availible.

-            wlmnofbdev:                 Force the WaylandLoginManager to handle the system as if though it does not support framebuffer, even if framebuffers are availible.
+            wlmnofbdev:                 Force the WaylandLoginManager to handle the system as if though it does not support framebuffer, even if framebuffers are available.

-            wlmdebug:                   Force more sysrq trigger options to be availible, then the more secure default.
+            wlmdebug:                   Force more sysrq trigger options to be available, then the more secure default.
 This option is not settable from rbos-failedboot as it's for more advanced users

             wlmdebuginsecure:           This option is the same as wlmdebug, and allows a root diagnostic terminal to be started.